parroty/kindle-highlights/README.markdown

 * Get Small response group from Amazon (0.0.5)
 * Removed ruby-aaws and used the scraping instead (0.0.6)
 * Added multiple pager load and xml output (0.0.6)
+* Added load/save and replace feature for differential updates (0.0.6)

 **TODO**